Muscular dystrophy (MD) in children

 Different types of muscular dystrophy appear at different ages.
 Symptoms may start early in childhood or as late as adulthood.

-• What is the long-term outlook for Pediatric Muscular Dystrophy?
+• What is the long-term outlook for pediatric muscular dystrophy?

 Muscular dystrophy is a progressive condition that needs life-long management.
 Walking, sleeping and eating often become more difficult over time.